Is Ontario Virtual School (OVS) accredited?

 - Once registered, you will have immediate access to your courses

-You will have 24/7 access to your online course.
+Once you register through our website, you will have 24/7 access to your online course.
 Use your username login and password to access the learning management system.
 Then, at a pace suitable to your learning, you can progress through the interactive lessons, and practice quizzes.
 When you are ready you can complete the unit evaluations and submit them into the drop box for your teacher to evaluate and provide feedback.
 All unit evaluations are completed and submitted online.
 You can type out your answers, do them on paper and scan them or take a picture of your handwritten work as submission of the evaluations, whatever means you are comfortable with.
 After you receive a grade and feedback, you can then proceed to the next unit and so forth until the course is complete.
 At the mid-point in the course, we will mail you a first report card, and upon completion of the remaining units and the proctored final exam you will be mailed a final report card.

 In most cases, this form of course delivery works well to support a wide range of learning styles.
 Students should be motivated to excel, have familiarity with basic computer applications (word processer, web browser), and possess the ability to work independently.
 Remember there is also an Ontario trained and certified teacher assigned to assist, encourage and communicate with you and will be able to help you achieve your goals in the course.